sebapersson/PEtab.jl/docs/src/Parameter_estimation.md

 A widely adopted and effective approach for model calibration is multi-start local optimization.
 In this method, a local optimizer is run from a large number (typically 100-1000) of randomly generated initial parameter guesses.
 These guesses are efficiently generated using techniques like Latin-hypercube sampling to effectively explore the parameter space.

-To perform multi-start parameter estimation, you can employ the `calibrate_model_multistart` function.
+To perform multi-start parameter estimation, you can employ the `calibrate_multistart` function.
 This function requires a `PEtabODEProblem` or a `OptimizationProblem`, the number of multi-starts, one of the available optimizer algorithms, and a directory to save the results.
-If you provide `dir_save=nothing` as the directory path, the results will not be written to disk.
+If you provide `dirsave=nothing` as the directory path, the results will not be written to disk.
 However, as a precaution against premature termination, we strongly recommended to specify a directory.

 For example, to use the Interior-point Newton method from [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) to perform parameter estimation on the Boehm model with 10 multi-starts you can write: